FemtoEmacs/nimacros/nimacros/chaps/nimdoc1.md

 (define-key *global-keymap* "M-n" 'move-to-end-of-buffer)
 ```
 Now, next time you enter lem, if you press `M-p`, you
-will go to the beginner of the buffer.
+will go to the beginning of the buffer.
 Likewise, if
 you press `M-n`, the cursor will be sent to the end
-of the file.
+of the buffer.

 ### Search {-#Search}
-If you press `C-s`, the computer enters in the search
+If you press `C-s`, the computer enters into search
 mode.
 First, lem prompts you for the text snippet S
 that you want it to find in the current buffer.
 While
 you are still typing, the cursor jumps to the first
 occurrence of the text snippet S. To repeat the search,
-all you need to to is press `C-s` again.
+all you need to do is press `C-s` again.
 Finally, you
 must type `C-r` to reverse the direction of the search.

 ### Go to line {-#Go}
 When you try to compile code containing errors, the compiler
 usually reports the line number where the error occurred.
-If you press 'M-g`, lem prompts for a line number.
+If you press `M-g`, lem prompts for a line number.
 As soon
 as you type the number and press the `Enter` key, the cursor
 jumps to the line where the error occurred.